scikit-learn-contrib/scikit-learn-extra/doc/modules/cluster.rst

 Clustering with KMedoids and Common-nearest-neighbors
 =====================================================
 .. _k_medoids:
+.. currentmodule:: sklearn_extra.cluster

 K-Medoids
 =========

 :class:`KMedoids` is related to the :class:`KMeans` algorithm.
 While :class:`KMeans` tries to minimize the within cluster sum-of-squares, :class:`KMedoids` tries to minimize the sum of distances between each point and the medoid of its cluster.
-The medoid is a data point (unlike the centroid) which has least total distance to the other members of its cluster.
+The medoid is a data point (unlike the centroid) which has the least total distance to the other members of its cluster.
 The use of a data point to represent each cluster's center allows the use of any distance metric for clustering.
 It may also be a practical advantage, for instance K-Medoids algorithms have been used for facial recognition for which the medoid is a